ibm-cloud-docs/account/credit-types.md

 {: #sub-codes-credits}

 Subscription codes are provided when you purchase a subscription for a platform or support credit.
 Use the [{{site.data.keyword.IBM_notm}} Partner Plus](https://www.ibm.com/partnerplus) to manage subscriptions.
 For more information, see [Applying subscription codes](/docs/account?topic=account-subscription_code).

+## Private offers
+{: #private-offer-credits}

+A private offer is a discount on a paid third-party product from a vendor outside of {{site.data.keyword.IBM_notm}}. {{site.data.keyword.cloud_notm}} acts as an intermediary between you and the vendor to negotiate the details of the offer, including its start and expiration dates.
+To receive a private offer, contact [{{site.data.keyword.cloud_notm}} Sales](https://www.ibm.com/solutions/cloud?contactmodule){: external} to begin the process.